 - In the Bernice Summerfield novel Oh, No It Isn't!, Benny and her friends get transported to a world based on Panto tropes.
 Wolsey, an ordinary cat in the real world, becomes an anthropomorphic character similar to Puss-in-Boots.
 In the Audio Adaptation by Big Finish, he's voiced by Nicholas Courtney.

-- Dungeons & Dragons 2nd Ed.
-AD&D supplement Pages from the Mages.
-The spell Evolve will change an animal to make it more like a human being.
-This can include giving it an upright humanoid shape, two arms and two legs (adding or subtracting as necessary), hands (so it can manipulate objects) and a human-like face.
+- Advanced Dungeons & Dragons 2nd Edition: This edition has a supplement, Pages from the Mages, which features a spell called Evolve, which will change an animal to make it look more humanoid.
+This can include giving it an upright humanoid shape, two arms and two legs (adding or subtracting as necessary), hands (so it can manipulate objects), and a human-like face.

 - The "Day of Awakening" in the backstory of Bug Fables granted insects plus a few spiders human sapience and lifespans alongside a number of other human features.